Lee Altus: Personal life

+Lee was born Leonid Altus on May 13, 1966 in Odesa, Ukrainian SSR, Soviet Union (now Ukraine).
 Lee is a longtime fan of the Philadelphia Flyers NHL franchise, including wearing Flyers shirts while headlining the 2020 70,000 Tons of Metal festival.

 Equipment

 Altus currently endorses ESP Guitars, though he used to play Jackson King V guitars.
 Altus was a long time user of Mesa/Boogie Amplifiers as well, but is currently an ENGL endorsee.